General terms and conditions applicable to all financial aid for research, development and innovation

 The beneficiary will forfeit their entitlement if they:

-• provide false or incomplete information, or do not respect the conditions under which the aid was granted;
+- provide false or incomplete information, or fail to comply with the conditions under which the aid was granted;

-• abandon or transfer to third parties, for no objective reason, all or part of the programmes or projects;
+- abandon or transfer all or part of the programmes or projects to third parties, for no objective reason;

-• are convicted on at least 2 occasions for contravening provisions prohibiting illegal work or provisions prohibiting the employment of illegally residing third-country nationals during the 4 years preceding the decision of the competent jurisdiction.
-The beneficiary is excluded from the aid measure for 3 years from the date of the judgement.
+- are convicted on at least 2 occasions for contravening provisions prohibiting illegal work or provisions prohibiting the employment of illegally residing third-country nationals during the 4 years preceding the judgment of the competent court.
+The beneficiary is excluded from the aid measure for 3 years from the date of the judgment.

-In all of these cases, the beneficiary must repay the amount of aid paid, plus interest, within 3 months of the decision to that effect.
+In all of these cases, the beneficiary must repay the amount of aid received, plus interest, within 3 months of the decision to that effect.

-The aid entitlement shall not be forfeited if the disposal, abandonment or change in allocation have been approved in advance and are the result of force majeure cases or are beyond the beneficiary's control.
+The aid entitlement shall not be forfeited if the disposal, abandonment or change in allocation has been approved in advance and is the result of force majeure cases or are beyond the beneficiary's control.

 Any person who has received financial aid on the basis of incorrect or incomplete information may be punished:

-• by a prison term of between 4 months and 5 years;
+- by a prison term ranging from 4 months to 5 years;

 Related procedures and links